Here are some answers to commonly asked questions.

 Talking about hepatitis C with others

 Hepatitis C can be a sensitive subject, and you may not want to talk about it but having the support of a friend or family member can help.
 There are several ways to start a hep C conversation.
-Only you can decide when the time is best for you.
-And when you’re ready, here are some suggestions to get started:

 Begin with the facts and encourage people to learn more